ai/jquery-cdn/README.md

 ### Ruby

-If you use Sinatra or other non-Rails frameworks with Sprockets, just connect your Sprockets environment to jQuery CDN:
+If you use Sinatra or other non-Rails frameworks with Sprockets, just connect your Sprockets environment to jQuery-CDN:

 ```ruby
 require 'jquery-cdn'